fleabitdev/glsp/website/input/reference/src/numbers.md

 [0]: https://doc.rust-lang.org/std/primitive.i32.html

-Out of those three options, wrapping arithmetic was chosen over checked arithmetic in order to make fatal errors less likely.
+GameLisp chose wrapping arithmetic over checked arithmetic in order to make fatal errors less likely.
 In game development, overflowing an entity's coordinates and getting a nonsensical value will usually be a minor bug, but overflowing an entity's coordinates and crashing the game's executable would be catastrophic.